-Jeremy S. Smith is an associate in the Los Angeles office of Gibson, Dunn & Crutcher.
+Jeremy S. Smith is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
 He currently practices in the firm’s Litigation, Class Actions, Privacy, Appellate and Constitutional Law, and False Claims Act/Qui Tam Defense Practice Groups.

-Mr. Smith has represented clients in a wide range of litigation in both federal and state courts.
+Jeremy has represented clients in a wide range of litigation in both federal and state courts.
 He has defended clients in class actions across numerous substantive areas of law, including privacy, the Telephone Consumer Protection Act (TCPA), consumer fraud, and insurance law.
-Mr. Smith also represents clients on appeal in a wide range of matters, with a particular focus on appellate proceedings in California state court.
-Finally, Mr. Smith has substantial experience with the federal and state False Claims Acts, in both trial and appellate courts.
+Jeremy also represents clients on appeal in a wide range of matters, with a particular focus on appellate proceedings in California state court.
+Finally, Jeremy has substantial experience with the federal and state False Claims Acts, in both trial and appellate courts.

 Recent matters include: